willfaught/willfaught.github.io/content/blog/2012-02-27-saturday-february-25-2012.md

 title: Saturday, February 25, 2012
 ---

 Rode a tuk tuk from my hostel to the airport.
 Flew to Taipei with a layover in Kuala Lumpur.
 Rode a bus to Taipei Main Station.
 Rode the MRT to Guting station.
-Walked to my hostel and arrived around 9:30 p.m.
+Walked to my hostel and arrived around 9:30 PM.
 Ate dinner at a nearby McDonald's (sorry, Tess).
 Met the others in my dorm room, English teachers from south of Taipei visiting for a long weekend.
 Played on my computer, then went to bed.